Bard-Gaming/Minecraft-Script/documentation/syntax.md

 var expression = 3 + 5*2 + -4  // in a more "complex" operation, PEMDAS is applied.
 log(expression)  // output is "9"
 ```
+_Note: Depending on the data type, operations might do different things._

 ## Data Types
 Minecraft-script doesn't currently support floating point numbers,